-- Earned income credit (EIC).
+- Making work pay credit.
 This credit applies only to resident aliens.
+Enter any making work pay credit that is due to you.
+See Making work pay credit on page 1. - Earned income credit (EIC).
+This credit applies only to resident aliens.
 Enter any EIC that is due to you. - Additional child tax credit to which you are entitled. - U.S. income tax paid at previous departure during the tax period.
 Enter any tax you paid if you previously departed the United States during this tax period. - Excess social security and RRTA tax withheld.
-If you had two or more employers in 2008 who together paid you more than \$102,000 in wages, too much social security tax and tier 1 railroad retirement (RRTA) tax may have been withheld.
+If you had two or more employers in 2009 who together paid you more than \$106,800 in wages, too much social security tax and tier 1 railroad retirement (RRTA) tax may have been withheld.
 See Pub.
 505, Tax Withholding and Estimated Tax.
-For 2008, the maximum social security tax and tier 1 RRTA tax is \$6,324. - Credit for federal tax paid on fuels.
+For 2009, the maximum social security tax and tier 1 RRTA tax is \$6,621.60. - Credit for federal tax paid on fuels.
 Use Form 4136 to figure the credit.